Indonesian martial arts: History

 Gunpowder technology in cannons and muskets allowed many kingdoms and polities in Indonesia to be conquered and subjugated by European power.
 A further influx of Chinese were brought in as labourers, increasing the proliferation of kuntao styles.
 But while the Europeans could effectively overtake and hold the cities, they found it impossible to control the smaller villages and roads connecting them.
-Indonesians took advantage of this, fighting an underground war through guerilla tactics.
+Indonesians took advantage of this, fighting an underground war through guerrilla tactics.
 As guns were not widely available, indigenous blades were used in these attacks.
 Folklore portrays the rebels as Robin Hood-like martial artists such as Si Pitung.
 After Indonesia won its independence from colonization, the role of martial arts like pencak silat in nation-building was recognized.
 The Indonesian Pencak Silat Association (IPSI) was founded to unite the country's pencak silat schools under a single governing body.
-It has been incorporated into the unarmed combat training of Indonesia's polce and military, as well as being an extra-curricular activity in schools, and a combat sport in athletic events.
+It has been incorporated into the unarmed combat training of Indonesia's police and military, as well as being an extra-curricular activity in schools, and a combat sport in athletic events.
 Many of the more violent martial practices such as headhunting and duels to the death either fell out of popularity or were banned.
 A number of fighting styles have managed to survive by adapting.
 In some cases they became less lethal like pasola, or at times by being promoted as a dance for the entertainment of tourists.